zSnout/v8/src/content/blog/the-day-for-any-date.md

 ---
 category: math
+description: Calculate whether any date in history was a Friday.
 excerpt:
   Ever wondered what day your friend's birthday occurred, or whether the next July 4th will be a Thursday?
 You can calculate it using simple math, which you'll learn here!
+imageAlt: "calculate days... in your head!
+December 12, 1975 = Friday."
 published: 2021-12-07
 title: Compute the Day of any Date in Your Head
 ---